 What each size class means for reporting and audit obligations

 The practical consequences of size classification extend well beyond whether an audit is needed.
-Each class carries a distinct set of reporting and filing requirements.
+Each class carries a distinct set of reporting and filing requirements, with the audit obligation depending entirely on classification.

 Micro GmbHs

-Prepare a balance sheet and profit and loss account.
+Micro GmbHs prepare a balance sheet and profit and loss account.
 They can use micro-entity presentation reliefs under §266(1) sentence 4 HGB (condensed balance sheet).
-No notes (Anhang), no management report (Lagebericht), no statutory audit.
+No notes (Anhang), no management report (Lagebericht), and no statutory audit.
 Abridged filing with the Bundesanzeiger is permitted.
 Micro GmbHs can also waive the Anhang entirely under §264(1) sentence 5 HGB, provided certain conditions are met.

 Small GmbHs